folio-org/deprecated-mod-acquisitions-postgres/README.md

 then do the same for the current project `mvn clean install`

-Run:
+To Run:

+In order to pre-populate the embedded postgres database so that the currently implemented APIs work correctly, please run the following instead:

+`java -jar acq-postgres-json-fat.jar postgres_import_path=[path_to_/src/main/resources/import.sql] -Dhttp.port=8085`

+The basic command to start the module (note that the needed tables will not exist in this case):

 `java -jar acq-postgres-json-fat.jar -Dhttp.port=8082 embed_postgres=true`

-or
+Or

 `java -jar acq-postgres-json-fat.jar -Dhttp.port=8082 db_connection=[postgres-conf.json]`

 to run in non-embedded mode - in this case pass the path to a file called postgres-conf.json (see /resources/postgres-conf.json for an example)

-in order to pre-populate the embedded postgres database so that the currently implemented APIs work correctly, please run the following instead:

-`java -jar acq-postgres-json-fat.jar postgres_import_path=[path_to_/src/main/resources/import.sql] -Dhttp.port=8085`

 ```sh